 The U.S. Constitution (Article I, Section 2) mandates a headcount every 10 years of everyone residing in the 50 states, Puerto Rico and the Island Areas of the United States.
 This includes people of all ages, races, ethnic groups, citizens and non-citizens.
 The first Census was conducted in 1790 and one has been conducted every 10 years since then.

-Anyone residing in East Lansing on April 1, 2020, whether they are a year-round resident, a college student or a resident with international citizenship, should be counted in East Lansing as part of the 2020 Census.
+Anyone residing in East Lansing on April 1, 2020, whether they are a year-round resident, a college student or an international community member (regardless of citizenship status), should be counted in East Lansing as part of the 2020 Census.
 It's important to know that Census forms are 100 percent confidential.

 Why is it so important to be counted?